A Parameter Privacy-Preserving Strategy for Mixed-Autonomy Platoon Control: Parameter Privacy Filter for Mixed-Autonomy Platoons

 The optimization problem Eq.\,\eqref{eq: general objective}-Eq.\,\eqref{eq: general MI} is challenging to solve because the calculation of mutual information $\mathrm{I}\left[\bm{\kappa} ; \bm{\bar{X}}_i\right]$ is inherently difficult due to the high dimension of $\bm{\bar{X}}_i$.
-Hence, we follow a heuristic approach proposed in \cite{nekouei2022model} that solves the optimization problem in a two-step manner.
-As illustrated in Fig. \ref{fig:RFF}, the privacy filter consists of two components: (i) a randomizer that distorts the true sensitive parameters $\kappa_i$ to generate pseudo parameters $\bar{\kappa}_i$ according to a probabilistic mapping $\pi(\bar{\kappa}_i|\kappa_i)$, and (ii) a nonlinear transformation that produces pseudo states $\bar{x}_i$ from the pseudo parameters $\bar{\kappa}_i$, true states $x_i$, and the velocity of the preceding vehicle $v_{i-1}$, such that adversaries cannot infer the true parameters from the pseudo error states. \begin{remark} In this paper, although we do not explicitly design a parameter privacy filter for CAVs, the devised privacy filter can also be applied in a similar manner to protect the privacy of the control gains of CAVs, which can be seen as a trade secret of the car manufacturer.
-Moreover, we demonstrate that CAV parameter privacy can be preserved by applying the privacy filter for the vehicle ahead due to the interconnected structure of the platoon system.
-For example, as in Fig. \ref{overview}, HDV $3$ is equipped with a privacy filter, while there is no privacy preservation for CAV $4$.
-Consequently, the inference attacker receives the pseudo velocity $\bar{v}^{\text{err}}_{3}$ rather than the true velocity $v^{\text{err}}_{3}$.
-This can substantially impact any inference attacks for the CAV $4$ even though it is not equipped with a privacy filter because the preceding vehicle's velocity is crucial for estimating the control gain or car-following parameter of the following vehicle. \end{remark}
+Hence, we follow a heuristic approach proposed in \citet{nekouei2022model} that solves the optimization problem in a two-step manner.
+As illustrated in Fig. \ref{overview}, the privacy filter consists of two components: (i) a randomizer that distorts the true sensitive parameters $\kappa_i$ to generate pseudo parameters $\bar{\kappa}_i$ according to a probabilistic mapping $\pi(\bar{\kappa}_i|\kappa_i)$, and (ii) a nonlinear transformation that produces pseudo states $\bar{x}_i$ from the pseudo parameters $\bar{\kappa}_i$, true states $x_i$, and the velocity of the preceding vehicle $v_{i-1}$, such that adversaries cannot infer the true parameters from the pseudo error states.